Best Things to Do in Sydney

 11. Red Hands Cave, 12.
 Katoomba

-So what is the best way to get to see the essence of Sydney if you are left with 4 days in the Australian metropolis – which things to include and how to do it?
+So what is the best way to get to see the essence of Sydney if you have 4 days in the Australian metropolis – which things to include and how to do it?

-We have, based on our own experience, made up this itinerary for the Sydney area including both topmost sights and awesome things to do to get all the best of Sydney in just 4 days.
-Of course the itinerary includes a visit to the fabulous Taronga Zoo featuring a large number of unique Australian animals!
+Based on our experience, we have made up this itinerary for the Sydney area, including the topmost sights and awesome things to do to get all the best of Sydney in just 4 days.
+Of course, the itinerary includes the fabulous Taronga Zoo, featuring many unique Australian animals!

-The things we have included are based on our best experiences and judgment about what are awesome things to do in Sydney.
-In case you want to include other things in your itinerary, feel free to change this itinerary accordingly!
+The things we have included are based on our best experiences and judgment about some of the best things to do in Sydney.
+If you want to include other things in your itinerary, feel free to change this itinerary accordingly!

 Day 1: Best things to do in Sydney – Sydney Harbour area

-On your first day you will explore the area around Sydney Harbour.
-You will find a number of significant sights within a very short distance!
+On your first day, you will explore the area around Sydney Harbour.
+You will find several significant sights within a very short distance!

 You will start the day taking a stroll in The Rocks on the western side of Circular Quay which is Sydney’s vibrant precinct featuring old sandstone buildings, uneven cobblestone streets and a wealth of galleries, artisan markets, trendy cafés and rustic restaurants.
 It is also the precise location where the European colonists once settled when they arrived in Australia towards the end of the 18th century.

-Pass by the still existing historic buildings: Susannah Place, 58 Gloucester Street and Cadman’s Cottage from 1816 in George Street.
+Pass by the historic buildings: Susannah Place, 58 Gloucester Street and Cadman’s Cottage from 1816 in George Street.
 Cadman’s Cottage is today the second-oldest residential building in Sydney, once a sailor’s home and a water police station.
-Susannah Place is now a museum, but in 1844 when it was built, it served as a grocery store and workers’ cottages.
+Susannah Place is now a museum, but in 1844, when it was built, it served as a grocery store and workers’ cottages.

 To go even further back in time, visit the Rocks Discovery Museum (it is free).
-Here you will go all back in history with exhibitions right from the pre-European period before 1788, the colonist period (1788-1820), the port period (1820-1900) and modern Sydney (1900 onwards).
+Here, you will go all back in history with exhibitions right from the pre-European period before 1788, the colonist period (1788-1820), the port period (1820-1900) and modern Sydney (1900 onwards).
 You will get the chance to learn about the Aboriginal heritage in the Sydney region.
-It is a fine museum providing you with the historical understanding of Sydney’s development from a primitive, indigenous society to the world-class metropolis it is today – and of how the original Cadigal people were driven out of Sydney by the European colonists.
+It is a fine museum providing a historical understanding of Sydney’s development from a primitive, indigenous society to the world-class metropolis it is today.
+It shows how the Cadigal people were driven out of Sydney by the European colonists.

-If you wish to take a tour inside the Opera House, there is a whole range of tours to choose from.
+If you wish to take a tour inside the Opera House, there is a range of tours.
 A standard tour takes approximately 1 hour.

-Alternatively, you can opt to enjoy the stunning architecture from the stairs outside and make some unique photos of the iconic Sydney landmark.
+Alternatively, you can enjoy the stunning architecture from the stairs outside and take some unique photos of the iconic Sydney landmark.
 Notice how the architect has played with the light in constructing the white tile shells.
-The tiles are covered with a glossy glaze developed with the Höganäs ceramics factory in Sweden which was very experienced in such solid tile productions.
-It gives the construction a very special shine.
+The tiles are covered with a glossy glaze developed by the Höganäs ceramics factory in Sweden, which was experienced in such solid tile productions.
+It gives the construction a unique shine.

-There is a whole range of free guided tours, as well as self-guided tours inside the Gardens, so do check out the Royal Botanic Gardens’ website beforehand.
+There are many free guided and self-guided tours inside the Gardens, so check out the Royal Botanic Gardens’ website beforehand.
 There are so many exciting things to discover!

 The park is a lovely green space in the midst of bustling Sydney.
 You will most certainly be overwhelmed by the number of species and the diversity of the plants and flowers.
 Stay for a couple of hours exploring, enjoying the Lotus Pond and the views of the harbour, the Opera House and the Harbour Bridge from the park lookouts.